-Chris Gekker is Professor of Trumpet at the University of Maryland, School of Music and currently lives in the Washington, DC area.
+Chris Gekker is Professor of Trumpet at the University of Maryland School of Music.
 He has been featured as soloist at Carnegie Hall, Lincoln Center, and throughout the United States, Europe, and Asia.
-After performances of Bach’s Christmas Oratorio and Brandenburg Concerto no. 2 at Carnegie Hall, the New York Times praised his “bright virtuosity” and described his playing as “clear toned and pitch perfect.”
-Chris appears as soloist on more than thirty recordings and on more than one hundred chamber music, orchestral, and jazz recordings.
-CD Review called his recording of Copland’s Quiet City “a model of quiet perfection” and in an overview of several solo recordings Grammophone Magazine described his performances as “astonishingly poised.”
-Of his recording of Eric Ewazen’s Sonata for Trumpet and Piano American Record Guide states “Ewazen writes that he had Gekker’s sound in his mind when he wrote the Sonata, and I can understand why.
-It is round, soft edged, and gorgeous at soft dynamic levels, and always full and well controlled at fortissimo.”
-Chris is one of the featured artists on Deutsche Grammophon’s 2005 compilation “Masters of the Trumpet.”
+After performances of J.S.
+Bach’s Christmas Oratorio and Brandenburg Concerto no. 2 at Carnegie Hall, the New York Times praised his “bright virtuosity” and described his playing as “clear toned and pitch perfect.”
+Chris appears on more than thirty solo recordings and on more than one hundred chamber music, orchestral, jazz, and commercial recordings.
+CD Review called his 1985 recording of Aaron Copland’s Quiet City “a model of quiet perfection” and in a 1994 overview of several solo Hovhaness recordings Gramophone Magazine described his performances as “astonishingly poised.”
+Of his 1995 recording of Eric Ewazen’s Sonata for Trumpet and Piano American Record Guide stated “Ewazen writes that he had Gekker’s sound in his mind when he wrote the Sonata, and I can understand why.
+It is round, soft edged, gorgeous at soft dynamic levels, and always full and well controlled at fortissimo.”
+Chris is one of the featured artists on the 2005 Deutsche Grammophon compilation “Masters of the Trumpet.”

-In the Washington DC area, Chris serves as principal trumpet of the National Philharmonic at Strathmore, is a member of the Washington Symphonic Brass, Post Classical Ensemble and performs regularly at Wolf Trap.
-During the summer he is principal trumpet of the Eastern Music Festival in Greensboro, NC.
+In the Washington D.C. area Chris serves as principal trumpet of the National Philharmonic at Strathmore, the Washington Ballet, Washington Concert Opera, and the Post Classical Ensemble.
+During the summer he is principal trumpet at the Eastern Music Festival in Greensboro, North Carolina.

-Many of his former students occupy orchestral positions in major symphonies throughout the world, as well as being prominent in jazz, chamber, and commercial music.
-His Articulation Studies, 44 Duos, Endurance Drills, Piccolo Trumpet Studies, and 24 Etudes are available from Colin Publications and are sold worldwide.
-Chris was born in Washington D.C., grew up in Alexandria, Virginia, and is a graduate of the Eastman School of Music and the University of Maryland.
+Many of his students occupy orchestral positions in major symphonies throughout the world, as well as being prominent in jazz, chamber, and commercial music.
+His Articulation Studies, 44 Duos, Endurance Drills, Piccolo Trumpet Studies, 24 Etudes, Slow Practice, and Focal Point Exercises are available from Charles Colin Publications, and are sold worldwide.
+Slow Practice (2016) has been translated to Japanese.
+Chris was born in Washington D.C., grew up in Alexandria Virginia, and is a graduate of the Eastman School of Music and the University of Maryland.
 His teachers include Emerson Head, Sidney Mear, Adel Sanchez, and Gerard Schwarz.